filecoin-project/filecoin-docs/content/en/smart-contracts/filecoin-evm-runtime/filforwader/index.md

 Users interacting with the Filecoin EVM runtime need to use `f4` addresses, masked to the Ethereum-style `0x` address.
 These addresses can be created from wallets like MetaMask, Coinbase wallet, or any other EVM-based wallet that allows for custom networks.
 There are use cases where a user with FIL in an `0x`-style address would want to send FIL to an `f1`, `f2`, or `f3` address.
 For example, taking FIL out of a smart contract and sending it to a multi-sig account or an exchange.

 This is where the problem lies.
-Ethereum-based wallets do not natively recognize the `f1`, `f2`, or `f3` address formats, making it impossible to send FIL from an Ethereum-style address.
+Ethereum-based wallets do not recognize the `f1`, `f2`, or `f3` address formats, making it impossible to send FIL from an Ethereum-style address.

 ## The solution